ctaylo37/crtinteractive/elmo.md

 						<div class="col-md-6">
 							<h5>Takeaways</h5>
 							<ul>
-								<li>A lot of the time you hear horror stories about designers and developers not gettig along because of pie in th sky ideas.
+								<li>A lot of the time you hear horror stories about designers and developers not getting along because of pie in th sky ideas.
 Because I built the UI components alongside the visual design work, I was guaranteed the final product would match the designs.</li>
 								<li>I've found that learning code helps bridge the communication barrier between the designer and developer.
 It also establishes a mutual respect for one another's craft.</li>
 							</ul>
 						</div>